fossasia/eventyay-talk/doc/developer/setup.rst

 Working with mails
 ^^^^^^^^^^^^^^^^^^

-When running in development mode, Pretalx uses Django's console email backend.
+When running in development mode, Eventyay uses Django's console email backend.
 This means the development server will print any emails to its stdout, instead of sending them via SMTP.